mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

     a = item + 5
 ```

 There are two problems with the script above.
 An output variable in GhPython is created by the GhPython component.
 It cannot be set to a specific variable type as in the line `a=[]`.
-Also, the `for` will loop throught he items in `l`, only to output the last assigned value to `a` at the completion of the Grasshopper cycle.
+Also, the `for` will loop through he items in `l`, only to output the last assigned value to `a` at the completion of the Grasshopper cycle.

 The proper way to output a series of values is to create a list variable to populate, then output that variable to `a` at the end of the script.